shomeier/openapi-util-maven-plugin/README.md

         - petsapi
 ...
 ```
+Note that the jars set as plugin dependencies are set on the compilation classpath for lambda compilation.
+In this case swagger-models.
 ## Using in conjunction with openapi-generator-maven-plugin

 You can then process the output further by for example passing it as \<inputSpec\> for the [openapi-generator-maven-plugin](https://github.com/OpenAPITools/openapi-generator/blob/master/modules/openapi-generator-maven-plugin/README.md).